iifl-logo

 28. PARTICULARS OF EMPLOYEES

-The remuneration of the Directors and employees do not exceed the criteria prescribed in Section 197 of the Act read with Rule 5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 which is attached as Annexure 4
+The remuneration of the Directors and employees exceed the criteria prescribed in Section 197 of the Act read with Rule 5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 which is attached as Annexure 4

 The detailed information is available for inspection at Registered Office of the Company during working hours.
 Any member interested in obtaining such information may write to the Company Secretary, at the registered office and the same will be furnished upon request.